MicrosoftDocs/learn/learn-pr/azure/azure-data-subject-requests/includes/4-what-is-dsr-for-office-365-applications.md

  [!NOTE]
 > Microsoft estimates that more than 90 percent of an organization's data stored in Office 365 is authored in Word, Excel, PowerPoint, OneNote, and Outlook.

 Users authoring documents in Word, Excel, PowerPoint, OneNote, and Outlook usually store them on a SharePoint Online site, in their OneDrive for Business account, or in their Exchange Online mailbox.
 This means you can use the Content Search eDiscovery tool to search and perform other DSR-related actions across these locations.
-The searches will also include the sites and mailboxes associated with Microsoft 365 Groups, Teams, and EDU<!-- ID/SME: We need to define this acronym. --> assignments.
+The searches will also include the sites and mailboxes associated with Microsoft 365 Groups, Teams, and Education assignments.
 By using the Content Search eDiscovery tool, you can find documents and mailbox items that might be relevant to the DSR you're investigating.

 > [!NOTE]
 > You can use compliance boundaries together with eDiscovery cases to limit the content locations that can be searched in an investigation.